seht/django-dynamic-admin/README.rst

 Adding new Dictionary types
 ---------------------------

-Create new field types by extending `dynamicadmin.models.TaxonomyDictionary`
+Create new dictionary types by extending `dynamicadmin.models.TaxonomyDictionary`